paulBit3/blogApi_v1/README.md

 Satisfied these requirements:
 ---
 - User login or Create an account to login
-- User Create, Update, View, and  Delete a post
+- User Create, Update, View, and  Delete a blog post
-- User Logout
+- User Logout from their account
 - APP display blog post created by user
--User can see blogs post on an index html page as well  by navigating to  http://127.0.0.1:8000 -Documented and tested using Swagger
+- User can see blogs post on an index html page as well by navigating to  http://127.0.0.1:8000
+- The API is tested using Postman and AdcvancedAPI tool
+- The API is Documented and tested using Swagger

 You can download it to your local or clone it  ```git clone: https://github.com/paulBit3/blogApi_v1.git```